EmperorMew/unstoppable_spam_bot/README.md

 # Usage

-:eye_speech_bubble: I made this a simple as possible:
+:eye_speech_bubble: I made this as simple as possible:
 * :key: Add your keys to the config.py file in the proper format.
 * :phone: Add the phone numbers you purchased to the callers var in the .py files.
 * :runner: Run script.